Chinese red-headed centipede: Allergens

 Both centipede bites and centipede-containing medicine can cause allergic reactions, yet no natural centipede allergen has been characterized and officially identified until 2021.
-The novel allergen found in S. subspinipes mutilans, Sco m 5, was the first natural centipede allergen to be identified and characterized by Lan et al. It was found that Sco m 5 can promote the degranulation of mast cells (i.e. degranulation of mast cells is associated with edema at the respiratory tract).
+The novel allergen found in S. mutilans, Sco m 5, was the first natural centipede allergen to be identified and characterized by Lan et al. It was found that Sco m 5 can promote the degranulation of mast cells (i.e. degranulation of mast cells is associated with edema at the respiratory tract).
 Centipedes used in clinical practice are required to be boiled before administration, and it is whether to keep or discard the head of centipedes in medical uses remained controversial, as the head contains the venom glands.